JetBrains/teamcity-recipes/yaml-specification/TeamCity Recipes YAML format specification.md

   For private recipes the name can be either in the ```<namespace>/<name-in-namespace>``` format as specified above, or a single name that does not start or end with a dash or underscore, and does not contain several consecutive dashes and underscores.
 The maximum length of a single name is 100 characters.
 * **title**: a string value specifying the recipe's title visible in the build step selection UI.
 Mandatory for public recipes.
 The maximum length for public recipes is 50 characters.
 * **version**: a string value specifying the recipe's version in the ```major.minor.patch``` format.
 The 'minor' and 'patch' parts are optional.
 Mandatory for public recipes.
 * **description**: a string value specifying the description of the recipe.
-The maximum length is 250 characters.
 Mandatory.
 The maximum length for public recipes is 1000 characters.
 * **container**: properties that specify whether the recipe will be executed in a container and the details of the execution.
 Non-mandatory.
 * **inputs**: a list of the recipe's inputs.
 Non-mandatory.
 * **steps**: a list of the recipe's steps.
 Mandatory.